User Guide

 where you want to map click positions to the nearest graphic object.
 See the previous section for a description

-of all the renderer events.
+of all the canvas events.

 Renderer event handlers can be added using a method or a decorator.